Phonics and Early Reading

-- Pupils who require additional support with phonics are quickly identified by the class teacher through assessment of their reading, writing and spelling ability.
+- Pupils who require additional support with phonics are quickly identified by staff through assessment of their reading, writing and spelling ability.
 This includes pupils who join the school as mid-phase admissions.

 - Additional support is provided through quality-first teaching during pupils’ regular daily lessons, however when appropriate, these pupils may also take part in small targeted adult-led group or individual sessions, in agreement with the Phonics Leader and SENCo (Special Educational Needs Co-ordinator).

-- Pupils identified as not making sufficient progress during Wave 2 sessions will be targeted to take part in one-to-one interventions (Wave 3) at least three times a week on specific elements of phonics that they particularly have difficulty with (e.g. Reading/writing tricky words, identifying GPCs, blending and segmenting etc.)
+- Pupils identified as not making sufficient progress during Wave 2 sessions will be chosen to take part in one-to-one interventions (Wave 3 Support) at least three times a week on the specific elements of phonics that they are having particular difficulty with (e.g. Reading/writing tricky words, identifying GPCs, blending and segmenting etc.)

 Pupils with Special Educational Needs (SEND)